 Q8.
 Is guidance or any other form of established practice on cessation on the grounds of 'voluntary reavailment of the protection of the country of nationality' available to national authorities in your (Member) State?
-YES x Internal guidelines
+YES

 If yes, please elaborate whether it takes the form of: